 deities having romance or sex, thatís Divine Date

 Anime and Manga

-- Seikon No Qwaser goes a bit beyond propping plot up with sex: People with magic powers to control the elements (not Elemental Powers but from the periodic table; the "Qwasers" of Iron and Copper are principal characters and Gold is some kind of villain) but in order to use their powers they need "soma" which they get from sucking on tits.
+- Seikon No Qwaser goes a bit beyond propping plot up with sex: People with magic powers to control the chemical elements (the "Qwasers" of Iron and Copper are principal characters and Gold is some kind of villain) but in order to use their powers they need "soma" which they get from sucking breast milk.

 - Generally speaking, this is actually a huge problem in the Japanese "nerdcore" industry, especially with semi-professional video games and animated projects.
 Full-blown porn is still considered a shameful thing to produce; however, including blatant sexuality in a work even when it doesn't make a lot of sense or is a bit disjointed from the narrative guarantees sales from a certain section of the population, and a lot of companies have built their initial fortunes this way, despite the damage to their reputations and the fact that the sexual content is often shoe-horned into stories that are more than narratively sound enough to stand on their own without this kind of "propping up".
 Nasuverse and Key games (such as Kanon and AIR) are the most notorious examples of this practice, although it's worth pointing out that those involved with said franchises are now bleaching furiously since the initial appeal of sexuality paid off.

 - Considering the fact that TYPE-MOON's popularity exploded after Fate/stay night, but that they still continue to add nudity, shows that it wasn't simply for sales appeal.